suzuna08/Map-app/IMPLEMENTATION.md

 The map and content share a single flex container, using CSS and conditional rendering for different screen sizes:

 **Mobile (< lg)**: Uses a `MobileMapShell` component that wraps `MapView` with an interactive collapse/expand mechanism.
 The shell has two states:
-- **Collapsed** (default): 128px tall, showing a compact map preview.
+- **Collapsed** (default): 128px tall (draggable down to 80px minimum), showing a compact map preview.
 Markers are visible but popups are suppressed, and the attribution control fades to 45% opacity at 90% scale.
-- **Expanded**: 42vh tall, providing a full interactive map experience with popups and full-opacity controls.
+- **Expanded**: 55vh tall, providing a full interactive map experience with popups and full-opacity controls.

-A drag-handle button at the bottom of the shell toggles between states with a 200ms CSS height transition.
+A drag-handle at the bottom of the shell supports pointer-drag resizing with snap thresholds (collapses below 100px, expands above).
 The `mapMode` prop (`'collapsed'` | `'expanded'`) is passed to `MapView` to adjust behaviors like popup display, attribution placement, fit-bounds padding, and fly-to offsets.

 The mobile layout uses `overflow: hidden` on the outer container with the content panel in a scrollable `flex-1 min-h-0 overflow-y-auto` div, preventing the map from scrolling with the page.